cca923/ai-chatbot-api/PROMPT_LOG.md

 > The Writer agent is still inconsistent.
 It sometimes outputs `[1]`, `(1)`, or `[1, 3]` instead of properly formatted citations like `[1](#citation-1)`.

 **Outcome:**
 The Writer prompt in `agent_service.py` was refined with explicit **correct vs. incorrect citation examples** to guide model behavior.
-A **regex-based post-processing step** was added to normalize citation output, and this logic was later migrated to `app/utils/citation_utils.py` for reusability.
+A **regex-based post-processing step** was added to normalize citation output, and this logic was later migrated to `app/utils/citation_utils.py` for better reusability.